2-categorical affine symmetries of quantum enveloping algebras: The sl n+1 case

-Our approach to proving Theorem \ref{thm:proj} is to explicitly split the defining quotient map for $M_\alpha$.
+We will now produce an explicit basis for $M_\alpha$ as a left $H_{\alpha-\beta}$-module.
+This will be needed for later computations.
+Our approach to doing so is to explicitly split the defining quotient map from $1_{*\vec{\beta}}H_\alpha$ to $M_\alpha$.
 We will partition the PBW basis elements of Theorem \ref{pbw} for a particular set of reduced presentations.

-We will prove a much more general result than Theorem \ref{thm:proj}.
+The result we prove is somewhat more general than we need.
 There are a few reasons for this.
-Firstly, the more general result is needed if one wants to construct a similar functor outside of type $A_n$.
-Secondly, we will use the more general result to simplify several of our other results, including the fact that $[E_{0,\alpha}]$ has the desired action on the Grothendieck group.
-Finally, this sort of explicit splitting of a quotient map may be of independent interest.
+Firstly, the more general result may be needed if one wants to construct a similar functor outside of type $A_n$.
+Additionally, this sort of explicit splitting of a quotient map may be of independent interest.

 For now, we fix $\vec{Q}$ \emph{any} quiver without simple edge loops, $\alpha\in \N[I]$, and $v\in I^\beta$ for some $\beta \leq \alpha$ coordinate-wise.
 We set $n=|\beta|$.
 As before, we drop $\vec{Q}$ from our algebras.